didier/llmctx/README.md

+This is a fork of llmctx with improved Svelte presets, deployed at [svelte-llm-ctx.khromov.se](https://svelte-llm-ctx.khromov.se).

 # llmctx

 llmctx transforms technical documentation into AI-ready formats.
 It provides a simple way to access condensed, LLM-friendly versions of popular framework and library documentation through preset URLs.
 This makes it easier for developers to use AI coding assistants like Cursor or Zed with accurate, up-to-date context from official documentation sources.